Happiness and perfection definitely are at a crossroads. It’s difficult, if not impossible, for the two to go together.

 Others use perfectionism to keep from finishing.
 I guess this could be considered a form of procrastination too.
 But if you don’t finish then you don’t have to deal with success (or failure) and the attendant issues associated with that.
 Once you succeed, then people have other expectations of you and you then may feel you have to live up to those expectations.
 That can be frought with issues – especially the imagined ones.
 Usually the actual issues are never as bad as the ones we anticipate or worry about.
 But those anticipated ones are very real in our minds if we don’t stay in the present.
 Never finishing a project because it’s not “perfect” is a great way to not have to deal with those issues, anticipated or real.

 These folks want happiness but can’t ever attain it because they are always seeking something better.
 But who defines what’s “perfect”?
 Do we even know what “perfect” is?
 I don’t think so.
-You may have your idea of what’s “perfect” but I don’t know that there is a universal committee mperfectionism2aking those determinations.
+You may have your idea of what’s “perfect” but I don’t know that there is a universal committee making those determinations.
 You just drive yourself nuts trying to reach that arbitrary level called “it’s now good enough – it’s perfect”.

 Are you a perfectionist?
 Why?
 When did it start?
 Was this something you were taught?
 Do you consider yourself happy?
 Can you start AND complete projects without having multiple restarts?
 Can you then move on to another project once that one is done?
 How do you feel when you’re working on a project?
 Does this work create anxiety in you?
 What are your feelings when you’re about to start a new project?